mikkel/ComfyUI-text-overlay/README.md

 ## Feedback & Contributions

-If you have feedback or would like to contribute to the development of this plugin, please [contact us](mailto:your_email@domain.com) or submit a pull request.
+If you have feedback or would like to contribute to the development of this plugin, please submit a pull request.